SFWLtd/angular-dojo/README.md

 * `cd semantic`
 * `gulp build`

-Then, reference the compiled semantic CSS and JS, along with jquery, by editing `angular-cli.json`:
+Now we need to reference the compiled semantic CSS and JS, along with jquery.
+Crack open vscode, and edit `angular-cli.json`:

 ```
 "apps": [{